AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 <a name="renewal"></a>
 ## What to do after the key was renewed?

-Once you have renewed AdGuard for another year - you will need to restart the program/app or go to the 'License' section and refresh the license status for changes to take effect.
+Once you have renewed AdGuard for another year, you will need to restart the program/app or go to the 'License' section and refresh the license status for changes to take effect.

 <a id="payment"></a>

 #### Payment options

 You can purchase an AdGuard license on our website.
-To do so:
+To do so,

 1\.
 Go to the [payment page](http://adguard.com/license.html).

 2\.
-Depending on whether you want to prolong an existing license key or to purchase a new one, choose the appropriate option.
+Depending on whether you want to prolong an existing license key or purchase a new one, choose the appropriate option.

 3\.
 Choose the license type.
-Currently, we have **two** different license types - **Personal** and **Family**.
+Currently, we have **two** different license types: - **Personal** and **Family**.

 4\.
-Choose the preferred currency, license period and the number of devices you want to use AdGuard on.
+Choose the preferred currency, license period, and the number of devices you want to use AdGuard on.

 5\.
 Enter and confirm your email address.

-_**Attention!** Please, pay close attention to the email address you enter.
+_**Attention!** Please pay close attention to the email address you enter.
 The license key will be sent to this address, and it will be used to automatically create your AdGuard personal account.
 Make sure you don't make any typos._

 6\.
 Choose the payment method.

-We offer the possibility to pay with a credit card or PayPal.
+We accept credit card payments as well as PayPal payments.

 #### License key activation

 The purchased license key will be sent to the indicated email address.
-You need to activate your AdGuard with this license key.
-The detailed instruction on how to do it is available [here](#activation).
+You will need to activate your AdGuard with this license key.
+The detailed instructions on how to do it are available [here](#activation).

 <a id="refund"></a>

 ## Refund policy

 To get a refund, contact our [support team](mailto:support@adguard.com) and indicate what payment option you used.
-Note that refunds may be rejected if you've purchased the license key more than 60 days ago.
+Note that a refund may be denied if you've purchased the license key more than 60 days ago.